-The conciliator will assist the parties to draw up a settlement agreement which is to be signed by both parties.
-Where the matter is heard tele-phonically or via an online platform, the parties may sign the agreement by means of an electronic signature or the conciliator may record the agreement and save a copy thereof for future use.
-A certificate of outcome will then be issued recording that the dispute is resolved.
+The conciliator will assist the parties in drawing up a settlement agreement, which is to be signed by both parties.
+Where the matter is heard telephonically or via an online platform, the parties may sign the agreement by means of an electronic signature, or the conciliator may record the agreement and save a copy thereof for future use.
+A certificate of outcome will then be issued, recording that the dispute is resolved.

 A conciliation agreement is final and binding on both parties.
-If either party fails to adhere to the content of the agreement, the agreement can be made an arbitration award and thereafter certified giving it the same status or effect as an order of court.
-For an award sounding in money, the aggrieved party may then apply to have the award enforced.
-Where the award directs the employer to e.g. reinstate or reemploy the employee, the applicant may apply for contempt proceedings at the Labour Court.
+If either party fails to adhere to its content, the agreement can be made an arbitration award and thereafter certified, giving it the same status or effect as an order of court.
+For an award sounding in money, the aggrieved party may apply to enforce the award.
+Where the award directs the employer to, e.g., reinstate or re-employ the employee, the applicant may apply for contempt proceedings at the Labour Court.